isovector/percentile-feedback/README.md

 ### Server

-Accessing the HTML via a `file:///` URI does not work for some things.
-If you're facing this proble, you can set up a simple server.
+Accessing the HTML via a `file` URI scheme does not work for some things.
+If you're facing this problem, you can set up a simple server.

 Copy `local.pfserver.plist.tpl` to `local.pfserver.plist` and edit.
 Replace `PATH` with the path to the directory containing your `index.html` file.